AryeoHQ/aryeo-api-js-sdk/docs/OrdersApi.md

   'perPage': 25, // String | The number of items per page.
 Defaults to 25.
   'page': 2, // String | The requested page.
 Defaults to 1.
   'filterSearch': Photography, // String | Return products that have fields matching this term.
+  'filterIncludeInactive': true, // Boolean | Include inactive products (in addition to active products) when returning products.
   'filterCategoryIds': ["00000000-0000-4000-8000-000000000000"], // [String] | Return products in the given categories.
   'filterType': MAIN // String | Return products matching the given type.
 Allowed values are: MAIN, ADDON.
 };